The Han Solo Movie Cast Has Begun Filming For 2018 Release Date, As Revealed In Recent Photo

 Probably the least noticeable addition to the cast is that of Joonas Suotamo, replacing Peter Mayhew as Chewbacca, Han Solo’s right-hand Wookiee.
 It was probably inevitable, as Mayhew has been reported to use crutches a lot lately and simply didn’t want to push it at his age.

-The other noticable recasting was that of Donald Glover as Lando, replacing Billy Dee Williams as the smooth-talking businessman with a less than shiny past.
-We will finally get more than a glimpse of that past as Han and Lando possibly meet for the first time under the tutelage of a “criminal mentor” played by Zombieland and Hunger Games star Woody Harrelson.
+The other noticeable recasting was that of Donald Glover as Lando, replacing Billy Dee Williams as the smooth-talking businessman with a less than shiny past.
+Fans will finally get more than a glimpse of that past as Han and Lando possibly meet for the first time under the tutelage of a “criminal mentor” played by Zombieland and Hunger Games star Woody Harrelson.

-The Han Solo movie’s cast seems to have been mostly set, with other roles played by Emilia Clarke of Game of Thrones fame, and Fleabag star Phoebe Waller-Bridge.
+The Han Solo movie’s cast seems to have been mostly set, with other roles played by Emilia Clarke of Game of Thrones fame and Fleabag star Phoebe Waller-Bridge.
 Directors Phil Lord and Chris Miller (The LEGO Movie) will be taking the helm of the movie Star Wars fans have been allegedly waiting on for over 30 years.
 Technically, this makes it the second time they’ve ever dealt with Han Solo, Lando Calrissian, and the Millennium Falcon.

 We’ve FINALLY got our first look at the Han Solo Star Wars spin-off film:https://t.co/BoBqyjqU2O pic.twitter.com/F4m8tQFtUf